Genivia/ugrep/README.md

 lot more time and is slower than GNU grep and slower than **ugrep** for this test.
 After we add threads to **ugrep** (new option `-J, --jobs` we believe that **ugrep** will be faster than ripgrep.

+In some cases we decided in favor of features and safety over performance.
+For example, **ugrep** considers files binary when containing invalid UTF encodings or a NUL (`\0`).
+GNU/BSD grep only checks for NUL, which is faster but can lead to match display issues.

 Search results are piped to a `null` utility to eliminate terminal display overhead.
 Looking through the GNU grep source code revealed that GNU grep